skynergroup/skystream/DEPLOYMENT.md

-# Boredflix Deployment Guide
+# SkyStream Deployment Guide

-This document outlines the deployment process for the Boredflix streaming website.
+This document outlines the deployment process for the SkyStream streaming website.

 ## Deployment Overview